JONSASSE/432-2018/slides/class13/README.md

 Ryan Honomichl |	The Role of Problem- and Emotion-Focused Coping in the Prediction of Blood Pressure and Hypertension Jiajian Huang | What factors affect drug use in middle-aged people?
 Maher Kazimi |	Would health insurance keep your sugar controlled?
-Nikolas Krieger |	Predicting Child Povery and Home Ownership in Counties of the Western Continental United States Carli Lehr |	Pleural Effusions After Lung Transplant and Their Relationship to Acute Cellular Rejection Kedar Mahajan |	What makes you sad or cognitively impaired?
+Hyun Jo Kim | Biological Predictors for Diabetes Mellitus Type II Nikolas Krieger |	Predicting Child Povery and Home Ownership in Counties of the Western Continental United States Carli Lehr |	Pleural Effusions After Lung Transplant and Their Relationship to Acute Cellular Rejection Kedar Mahajan |	What makes you sad or cognitively impaired?
+Roberto Martinez | How effectively can diet predict Plasma Glucose in the HHANES Hispanic population sample of 1982-1984?
 John McDonnell |	#PureEmotion
 Elina Misicka	| Transition of Multiple Sclerosis Patients from Relapsing-Remitting to Secondary Progressive Disease Haeun Park	| It’s all about women’s hormones